Rupayan2005/touchess-game/README.md

 ### Getting Started
 1. Launch the application using `python app.py`
-2. Use arrow keys or WASD to control the snake initially
+2. Use arrow keys to control the snake initially
 3. Press `G` to activate gesture control mode
 4. Position your hand in front of the webcam
 5. Use clear, deliberate finger swipes to control the snake
-6. Collect food items while avoiding walls and the snake's body
+6. Collect food items while avoiding the snake's body

 ## 🔧 Technical Architecture